-Parents / carers should know that the law requires all school staff to pass on information which gives rise to a concern about a child’s welfare, including risk from neglect, physical, emotional or sexual abuse.
-The school should make parents /carers aware that records of welfare concerns may be kept about their child.
-Please be aware that school staff will seek, in general, to discuss any concerns with parents / carers including referrals to other agencies.
-However, in situations where the child is suspected to be at risk of harm, the law states that schools may take advice from other agencies without informing parents / carers.
+Parents / Carers should know that the law requires all school staff to pass on information which gives rise to a concern about a child’s welfare, including risk from neglect, physical, emotional or sexual abuse.
+Parents/carers should know that records of safeguarding concerns may be kept about their child.
+They should be informed that school staff will seek, in general, to discuss any concerns with them including referrals to other agencies.

 Local procedures state that “Consent should always be sought from an adult with parental responsibility for the child/young person before passing information about them to Children’s Social Care, unless seeking consent would place the child at risk of significant harm or may lead to the loss of evidence for example destroying evidence of a crime or influencing a child about a disclosure made.”
 This includes allowing them to share information without consent, if it is not possible to gain consent, if it cannot be reasonably expected that a professional gains consent, or if to gain consent would place a child at risk.

 Where there is a need to share special category personal data, the Data Protection Act 2018 contains ‘safeguarding of children and individuals at risk’ as a processing condition that allows professionals to share information.

 In accordance with legislation and local Information Sharing protocols, we will ensure that information is shared securely and sensitively.
 Information will only be shared with other services where it is deemed necessary and proportionate to ensure that children and young people are safe and receive the right service.
 In all circumstances, the safety of the child will be the paramount concern.